Home » Course » Breakfast

 Store airtight in a ziplock bag, and I highly recommend consuming it within 1-2 days.
 Since there are no preservatives (which is a GOOD thing), it will need to be stored in the fridge after the second day if it is not consumed by then.

-Kick off your holiday festivity to some No-Knead Cranberry Bread.
+Kick off your holiday festivities to some No Knead Cranberry Bread.
 You’ll love it and you’ll want it in your life forever!

 DID YOU ENJOY THIS RECIPE?
 Please comment below and give us a 5-star rating!
 This will help others find this recipe on Google and Pinterest.
 We very much appreciate your help! 🤍